Skip to content

 Gondolin Documentation

 AI agents are generating code that runs immediately and increasingly without human review.
 That code often calls external APIs, which means it needs credentials and network access.
 Sandboxing the compute isn't enough as you need to control network egress and protect secrets from exfiltration.
-You also want to be able to tighly control the file system, for convenience of the agent and to control persistence.
+You also want to be able to tightly control the file system, for convenience of the agent and to control persistence.

 This documentation helps you get started with it.
 We also welcome your feedback as this is an early project and we are eager to learn more about how you want to use it.